 Yet it begs the question.
 If Equifax management could move as quickly as it did to jettison that page, then why didn’t they get a move on it when the actual breach occurred?

 Without a crystal ball, there are no guarantees that any of my concerns will ever come to fruition.
 However, we do know that the CEO and two other top executives (the head of security and the Chief Information Officer) all retired, thereby deploying their golden parachutes.

 The United States is already investigating, as is the Attorney General of Massachusetts, Maura Healey.
-In Georgia, a class action lawsuit has started – you don’t need to do anything in order to be considered a part of the class.
-In fact, there’s more than one class action suit floating around – the courts will, at some point, look to consolidate them all.
+In Georgia, a class action lawsuit has started.
+And you don’t need to do anything in order to be considered a part of the class.
+In fact, there’s more than one class action suit floating around.
+But the courts will probably, at some point, look to consolidate them all.